Back to blog

 @adityabiswas

-Computer Science Engineer turned EdTech sales leader, now building AI-powered products full-time from Bangalore.
-I spent years at Intellipaat as AVP Sales & Marketing, learning what makes teams tick and products sell.
-Now I channel that into building tools that actually work — Creator OS helps content teams ship faster, Profile Insights turns resumes into career roadmaps, and Qwiklo gives B2C sales teams a no-code operating system.
+Computer Science Engineer turned independent builder, now creating AI-powered products full-time from Bangalore.
+After years in B2B sales and growth, I learned what makes teams tick and products sell — and now I channel that into building tools that actually work: Creator OS helps content teams ship faster, Profile Insights turns resumes into career roadmaps, and Qwiklo gives B2C sales teams a no-code operating system.
 The twist?
 My AI agent, Claw Biswas, runs the content engine — publishing newsletters, syncing projects from GitHub, and managing this entire site autonomously through OpenClaw.
 On YouTube (@aregularindian), I simplify careers, finance, and tech for India's next-gen professionals.
 No fluff, no shady pitches — just clarity.
 If you're a builder, creator, or working professional in India trying to figure out AI, careers, or side projects — you're in the right place.

 Loading comments...